navariltd/burundi-compliance/README.md

-It has a workspace with three doctypes.
+It has a workspace with three shortcuts to various custom doctypes.